jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 }
 ```

 The current process requests a memory map switch from the old `active_memmap` to the new.
 The new `struct memmap` is set as the reference to the current process for both the `memmap` and `active_memmap` fields (this is a user space process!).
-If the current process was already a user space process before entering `do_exec`, the `memmap` field would have had a valid reference, and the user space mappings were is use.
-For this case, `put_memmap` is called to decrement the `users` count.
-Otherwise, `do_exec` was called from a cake thread, user space mappings were not in use, and `drop_memmap` is called to decrement the `refcount` count.
+If the current process was already a user space process before entering `do_exec`, the `memmap` field will have had a valid reference, and the user space mappings are is use.
+For this case, `put_memmap` decrements the `users` count.
+Otherwise, `do_exec` was called from a cake thread, user space mappings are not in use, and `drop_memmap` decrements the `refcount` count.

-Now, `do_exec` has loaded a new address map for the process, with sections pointing to user space mappings.
-The last step is to setup the program counter and user stack, which is accomplished with a call to `start_thread`:
+Now, `do_exec` has created a new address map for the process, with sections pointing to user space mappings.
+The last step is to set the program counter and user stack, which is accomplished with a call to `start_thread`:

 ```C
     start_thread(ssr, program_counter, STACK_TOP - SECTION_SIZE);